Analysis | The most legally problematic claims Trump’s allies made about voting machines

 Both companies had threatened litigation against those who promoted such theories and have gotten some traction — an apparent reflection of the real perceived legal jeopardy involved.

 Fox News and Fox Business Network later ran deposition-esque segments on the shows of the three anchors now sued by Smartmatic — Lou Dobbs, Maria Bartiromo and Jeanine Pirro — downplaying the evidence for such claims.
-Newsmax read a statement on air saying much the same thing and has since awkwardly tried to shut down guests who keep promoting the theory, including MyPillow CEO Mike Lindell both this week and in December.
+Newsmax read a statement on air saying pretty much the same thing, and it has since awkwardly tried to shut down guests who keep promoting the theory, including MyPillow CEO Mike Lindell both this week and in December.
 One America News has resisted retracting claims on its airwaves and has ridiculed its far-right competitor for “censoring” Lindell, but it quietly removed several stories about Dominion from its website.

 Also reinforcing the potential legal jeopardy: Republican National Committee Chairwoman Ronna McDaniel recently acknowledged to the New York Times that, during a particularly far-flung news conference held by Giuliani and Powell at the RNC, “I certainly was concerned it was happening in my building.”
 She added: “There are a whole host of issues we had to deal with — what is the liability of the RNC, if these allegations are made and unfounded?”

-We’re apparently about to found out — not for the RNC, which hasn’t been sued, but for the parties it hosted and for the media companies that provided often-credulous airwaves to them.
+We’re about to find out — not for the RNC, which hasn’t been sued, but for the parties it hosted and for the media companies that provided often-credulous airwaves to them.

 The question from there is just how legally problematic the claims were.
 Defamation litigation is intensive and requires meeting a series of standards.
 Those who made such claims themselves, for instance, could face more jeopardy than those who provided a forum for them to do so.
 Some claims involved citing others who made allegations or simply raised the theories as questions, while others more forcefully and definitively alleged nefarious activity.